canonical/rockcraft/docs/how-to/rocks/add-internal-user-to-a-rock.rst

     :end-before: [docs:skopeo-end]
     :dedent: 2

-You can now check which internal user is running the service by running the image container:
+We can now check which internal user is running the service by running the image container:

 .. literalinclude:: ../code/internal-user/task.yaml